By Andrew Parker, President, CDM Systems, Inc.

 For more than 40 years CDM has been successfully designing heavy-duty conveyors to handle the toughest materials in the harshest conditions possible.
 Their ability to custom design each conveyor to adapt to the bulk material being handled, as well as taking into account the surrounding environmental impact, offers the best possible scenario for slowing corrosion’s impact.
 Considering the steep cost for equipment repairs and unplanned downtime, it is easy to see ROI from a CDM conveyor.

-Andrew Parker is Vice President for CDM Systems, Inc. He has more than 20 years of experience in the bulk material handling industry.
+Andrew Parker is President for CDM Systems, Inc. He has more than 20 years of experience in the bulk material handling industry.
 He oversees operations including conveyor design and development.